akka/akka/akka-docs-dev/rst/java/stream-quickstart.rst

 The ``buffer`` element takes an explicit and required ``OverflowStrategy``, which defines how the buffer should react when it receives another element element while it is full.
-Strategies provided include dropping the oldest element (``dropHead``), dropping the entire buffer, signalling errors etc. Be sure to pick and choose the strategy that fits your use case best.
+Strategies provided include dropping the oldest element (``dropHead``), dropping the entire buffer, signalling failures etc. Be sure to pick and choose the strategy that fits your use case best.

 Materialized values
 -------------------